 - coaching team sport

 - working as a summer camp counsellor

 - group tutoring

-- or working with church groups or other youth groups
+- or working with youth groups

 Meeting the minimum admission requirements is not a guarantee of admission.
 To determine an applicant’s suitability for the program or profession, an interview and/or references (academic or experiential) may be required.